benmurphyy/ESP32-C6_ESP-IDF_COMPONENTS/components/peripherals/i2c/esp_ahtxx/README.md

-# Sensirion AHTXX Series of Sensors
+# Asair AHTXX Series of Sensors
-This esp-idf driver was developed for the ASAIR SHTXX series of sensors.
+This esp-idf driver was developed for the Asair AHTXX series of sensors (AHT10, AHT20, AHT21, AHT25, AND AHT30).
 Information on features and functionality are documented and can be found in the `ahtxx.h` header file.

 Once a driver instance is instantiated the sensor is ready for usage as shown in the below example.
-This basic implementation of the driver utilizes default configuration settings, AHT2X series, and makes a measurement request from the sensor at user defined interval and prints the results.
+This basic implementation of the driver utilizes default configuration settings for the AHT10, AHT20, AHT21, AHT25, AND AHT30 sensor types and makes a measurement request from the sensor at user defined interval and prints the results.
 ```
 #include <ahtxx.h>